|The Complexities of Sex Offender Recidivism

 Connecticut 5 year Recidivism Study (2012)

 The simple question of recidivism has a rather complex answer.
 However, the general consensus is our worst fear,

-myth runs deep and proponents of sex offender legislation have given many excuses regarding the consistently low
+runs deep and proponents of sex offender legislation have given many excuses regarding the consistently low numbers

-numbers of sex specific recidivism.
-Some claim sex offenders “learn not to get caught again” (Hopkins 2007), others
+of sex specific recidivism.
+Some claim sex offenders “learn not to get caught again” (Hopkins 2007), others look at the

 |(c) 2007-2011 Derek W. Logue.
 No part of this website may be used in any way without expressed written consent of the site owner.